Pine Valley Golf Club: History

 The site was challenging and the project became something of an obsession for Crump, who sold his hotel in Philadelphia and plowed his money into the course.
 Marshlands had to be drained and 22,000 tree stumps had to be pulled with special steam-winches and horse-drawn cables.
 This was all done at a time when many golf courses were still built with minimal earth moving, and the course was called "Crump's Folly" by some.

 This was Crump's first and only golf course design, but he brought together celebrated architects such as A.W.
 Tillinghast, Hugh Wilson, George C. Thomas Jr., Walter Travis, and H.S.
 Colt to help him create the course.
-Crump set himself some idiosyncratic principles: no hole should be laid out parallel to the next; no more than two consecutive holes should play in the same direction; and players shouldn't be able to see any hole other than the one they were playing.
+Crump set himself some idiosyncratic principles: no hole should be laid out parallel to the next; no more than two consecutive holes should play in the same direction; and players should not be able to see any hole other than the one they were playing.
 He also felt that a round of golf on his course should require a player to use every club in the bag.

 The first eleven holes opened unofficially in 1914.
 In 1918, when Crump died (reportedly penniless), four holes – #12, #13, #14, and #15 – were incomplete; they were finished in 1922.